dariooddenino/purescript-simple-ajax/README.md

 `POST` requests also have variations that includes the response headers. `(Tuple (Array ResponseHeader) b)` is returned in place of `b`, where `b` is just `Unit` in the `_` versions: `postH`, `postH_`, `postRH`, `postRH_`

-Requests payload objects must implement an instance of `WriteForeign` and responses payload objects must implement an instance of `ReadForeign`.
+Requests payload objects must implement an instance of `EncodeJson` and responses payload objects must implement an instance of `DecodeJson`.

-Check [simple-json](https://github.com/justinwoo/purescript-simple-json) documentation to learn more about this.
+Check [argonaut-codecs](https://github.com/purescript-contrib/purescript-argonaut-codecs) documentation to learn more about this.

 ## Requests